skylight-hq/skylight.digital/_blog_posts/meet_ten_newest_team_members.md

 ## Chris Given, Data Engineer

 [Chris](https://skylight.digital/about/#chris-given) loves untangling complex data and system problems.
-At Skylight, he helps our clients turn unwieldy datasets into useful and accessible resources -- for everyone.
+At Skylight, he helps our clients turn unwieldy datasets into useful and accessible resources &mdash; for everyone.
 Prior to Skylight, Chris worked at the U.S. Digital Service at VA and the District of Columbia, where he worked on the city's open data policy.

 <blockquote>
 <p>